peaceiris/fromxt.github.io/content/post/some_useful_webs.md

 13. [ComparePDF](https://www.parepdf.com/) - Compare pdfs quickly and easily
 14. [Removebackground](https://www.remove.bg/) - This free online tool uses AI to quickly remove the background from images.
 15. [Framapic](https://framapic.org/) - Privacy-friendly libre photo sharing service, run by French privacy campaigners Framasoft.
+16. [Free for dev](https://github.com/ripienaar/free-for-dev) - Requirement for tools on that list is having some kind of free plan

 ## Others